 Within these categories, there are two types of noun clauses, restrictive and non-restrictive, which are essential to understand the difference between “which” and “that.”

 The clause that comes after the word “which” or “that” is the determining factor in deciding which one to use.

 If the clause is essential to the meaning of the sentence, you use “that.”

 If you could drop the clause and leave the meaning of the sentence intact, use “which.”

-The “which” clause is non-essential or non-restrictive, and as such, is always set off from the rest of the sentence with commas.
+The “which” clause is non-essential or non-restrictive and is always set off from the rest of the sentence with commas.

 - The old schoolhouse, which is one of my favorite historical sites to visit, is in dire need of renovation.

-In this case, you could drop the clause “which is one of my favorite historical sites to visit” and the sentence still makes sense:
+In this case, you could drop the clause “which is one of my favorite historical sites to visit” and the sentence would still make sense.